Got a specific question?

 Not every EU country is in Schengen, and some non-EU countries are.
 This matters because crossing into a non-Schengen country pauses your day count, but only if you pick the right one.
 Several popular choices no longer work.

-Does NOT count towards your 90 days
+Does not count towards your 90 days

-DOES count towards your 90 days
+Does count towards your 90 days

 Norway and Switzerland are not EU members but both are in Schengen, so days spent in either country count towards your 90.